 Have you or a loved one slipped or fallen recently?
-You are not alone, one in three older adults (65+) falls each year, and as we get older we are more likely to fall.
-In 2013, in San Diego over 17,000 older adults were treated and discharged from the Emergency Department and an additional 7,000 were hospitalized.
+You are not alone, one in three older adults (65+) fall each year and as we get older we are more likely to fall.
+In 2013, over 17,000 older adults were treated and discharged from the Emergency Department and an additional 7,000 were hospitalized in San Diego alone.

 So, why are older adults more likely to fall?
-There are many different risk factors for falling and most of these risk factors become more common in older people.
-These include:
+There are many different risk factors and most of these become more common in older people.
+Risk factors include:

 - Balance and mobility problems